addicto-org/addiction-ontology/README.md

 Robert West, John Marsden and Janna Hastings (2019) [Addiction Theories and Constructs: a new series](https://onlinelibrary.wiley.com/doi/full/10.1111/add.14554).
 Editorial in _Addiction_, 14 January 2019.

+Sharon Cox, Janna Hastings, Robert West and Caitlin Notley (2020) The case for development of an E-cigarette Ontology (E-CigO) to improve quality, efficiency and clarity in the conduct and interpretation of research.
+Qeios. https://www.qeios.com/read/5YYRPJ

 # Related Projects

 The Addiction Ontology project relies on ontologies developed in the context of the [Human Behaviour-Change Project](https://www.humanbehaviourchange.org/) such as the the Behaviour Change Intervention Ontology (BCIO).
 It furthermore harnesses content from the Mental Functioning ([MF](https://github.com/jannahastings/mental-functioning-ontology/)) and Emotion ([EM](https://github.com/jannahastings/emotion-ontology/tree/master/ontology)) ontologies.